 We go over skills and techniques, but spend real time talking about essential equipment.
 That’s what we’ll cover in this post and where to buy it.

 For your own kit, you have two options:

 - Option 1: Have a professional blacksmith starter kit shipped directly to you.
-Pricing includes name brand equipment, complete training course, and material to get started.
+Pricing includes name brand equipment and material to get started.

 - Option 2: Go the DIY route and use the resources below to build your own.

 OPTION 1: Have a Professional Kit Shipped to You

 - Single or Double Burner Gas Forge – Single burner option pictured above.

 - 70 lb. – 150 lb.
 Anvil – Happy to discuss pricing on sizes and different brands.

 - Access to Professional Blacksmiths for help with questions and tips.

 Price: Kits start at $1495 – includes shipping to your door and access to professional smiths to help with any questions.
 Financing options available at Zero Interest.